 - chicory;

-The new regulation validated by the European Commission subjects organic products containing flavourings to a stricter framework.
-Only flavourings obtained from natural flavouring substances and composed of at least 95% organic ingredients may be used in the composition of organic products.
-With the entry into force of this new European regulation, AB-certified tea sold in France may now only use organic flavourings in its production.
-Natural flavourings are no longer permitted in processed organic products.
+The new regulation approved by the European Commission places organic products containing aromas under a stricter framework.
+Only aromas derived from natural flavouring substances and composed of at least 95% organic ingredients may be used in organic products.
+With this new European regulation now in force, AB-certified tea sold in France may only use organic aromas in its production.
+Natural aromas are no longer permitted in processed organic products.